sfdx-isv/sfdx-falcon-template/sfdx-source/my_ns_prefix/main/default/triggers/README.md

-# TODO: sfdx-source / your_ns_prefix / main / default / triggers
+# TODO: sfdx-source / my_ns_prefix / main / default / triggers

 ### What type of files should be kept in this directory?